Shopify/polaris/src/components/ResourceList/README.md

 ## Best practices

 Resource lists can live in many places in Shopify.
 You could include a short resource list in a card summarizing recent marketing activities.
-You could also dedicate an entire page to a resource list like Shopify’s main products list.
+You could also dedicate an entire page to a resource list like Shopify’s main products index.

 Resource lists should:

 - Have items that perform an action when clicked.
-The action should navigate to the resource’s details page or otherwise provide more detail about the item.
+The action should navigate to the resource’s show page or otherwise provide more detail about the item.
 - [Customize the content and layout](#study-custom-item) of their list items to support merchants’ needs.
 - Support [sorting](#study-sorting) if the list can be long, and especially if different merchant tasks benefit from different sort orders.
 - Support [filtering](#study-filtering) if the list can be long.
 - [Paginate](#study-pagination) when the current list contains more than 50 items.
-- Use the [skeleton page](/components/feedback-indicators/skeleton-page) component on initial page load for the rest of the page if the loading prop is true and items are processing.

 Resource lists can optionally:

 - Provide [bulk actions](#study-bulk-actions) for tasks that are often applied to many list items at once.
-For example, merchants may want to add the same tag to a large number of products.
+For example, a merchant may want to add the same tag to a large number of products.

 ---